flyingcircusio/backy/README.txt

 - **file** extracts data from simple image files living on a regular file system.
-- **ceph** pulls data from RBD images using Ceph features like snapshots.
+- **ceph-rbd** pulls data from RBD images using Ceph features like snapshots.
-- **flyingcircus** is an extension to the `ceph` source which we use internally on the `Flying Circus`_ hosting platform.
+- **flyingcircus** is an extension to the `ceph-rbd` source which we use internally on the `Flying Circus`_ hosting platform.
 It uses advanced features like Consul integration.

 .. _Flying Circus: http://flyingcircus.io/